Roro Jonggrang: Summary

-The story relates that Prabu Boko desired to expand his kingdom, and so began training an army and raising taxes for an invasion of Pengging.
-His forces launched a surprise attack on Pengging, and the ensuring war caused devastation and famine on both sides.
-In order to defeat the invader, Prabu Damar Moyo sent his son Bandung Bondowoso to fight Prabu Boko.
-After a furious battle, Prabu Boko was killed by the prince's supernatural powers.
-His assistant, the giant Patih Gupolo, led his armies away from the battlefield in defeat.
+The story relates that Prabu Boko desired to expand his kingdom and began training an army and raising taxes for an invasion of Pengging.
+His forces launched a surprise attack on Pengging, and the ensuing war caused devastation and famine on both sides.
+To defeat the invader, Prabu Damar Moyo sent his son Bandung Bondowoso to fight Prabu Boko.
+After a furious battle, Prabu Boko is killed by the prince's supernatural powers.
+His assistant, the giant Patih Gupala, led his armies away from the battlefield in defeat.

-Returning to Boko Palace, Patih Gupolo told princess Rara Jonggrang of the death of her father.
-The princess was heartbroken, but before she could recover from her grief the Pengging army besieged and captured the palace.
-Prince Bandung Bandawasa was mesmerized by the beauty of the mourning princess and proposed marriage, but his offer was swiftly rejected.
-Bandung Bandawasa insisted on the union, and finally Rara Jonggrang agreed on two impossible conditions: first the prince must build a well named Jalatunda, and second, he must construct a thousand temples in only one night.
+Returning to Boko Palace, Patih Gupala told Princess Roro Jonggrang of the death of her father.
+The princess was heartbroken, but before she could recover from her grief, the Pengging army besieged and captured the palace.
+Prince Bandung Bondowoso was mesmerized by the beauty of the mourning princess and proposed marriage, but his offer was swiftly rejected.
+Bandung Bondowoso insisted on the union, and finally, Roro Jonggrang agreed on two impossible conditions: first, the prince must build a well-named Jalatunda, and second, he must construct a thousand temples in only one night.

-The love-struck prince agreed, and immediately started work on the well.
+The love-struck prince agreed and immediately started work on the well.
 Using his supernatural powers once again and summoning all manner of demons, the prince swiftly finished construction and proudly displayed his work for the princess.
-As a trick, she urged him to enter the well and when he did so, Patih Gupolo piled stones into it and buried him alive.
-With great effort Bandung Bandawasa escaped, but his love for the princess was so strong that he forgave her the attempt on his life.
+As a trick, she urged him to enter the well, and when he did so, Patih Gupala piled stones into it and buried him alive.
+With great effort, Bandung Bondowoso escaped, but his love for the princess was so strong that he forgave her for the attempt on his life.

-To fulfill the second condition, the prince entered into meditation and conjured up a multitude of spirits from the earth.
-With their help he built the first 999 temples and started work on the final one.
-To thwart his efforts the princess and her maids lit fires in the east direction and begin pounding rice padi, a traditional dawn activity.
+To fulfill the second condition, the prince meditated and conjured up a multitude of spirits from the earth.
+With their help, he built the first 999 temples and started work on the final one.
+To thwart his efforts, the princess and her maids lit fires in the east direction and began pounding rice padi, a traditional dawn activity.
 The roosters crowed.
 Fooled into thinking the sun was about to rise, the spirits fled back to the darkness, leaving the last temple unfinished.